svenbieg/Clusters.NET/Readme.md

 <img src="https://github.com/svenbieg/Clusters.NET/assets/12587394/4ea7ffb9-b870-47e7-a20f-899c64e9b1ec" /><br />
 It has some advatages compared to the default List and Dictionary.<br />
 The List is not an array and multiple times faster.<br />
-Index and Map can be looked up by near-by values.<br />
+My Index and my Map can be looked up by near-by values.<br />
 <br />
 There is a package available at
 <a href="https://www.nuget.org/packages/Clusters">nuget.org</a>